The Little Chai Wala_ The Encounter

 He proudly told me 20Rs in a day, so I began to calculate his monthly earning.

-I was told that he have around 200Rs to get his new slipper.
+I was told that he has around 200Rs to get his new slipper.

 I was literally in tears.

-Children of his age dreams of open air flying kites and filling their pockets with marbles .
+Children of his age dreams of open air, flying kites.

-For a second I felt why would parents be parents if they can't afford to look after their children .
+For a second, I felt why would parents be parents if they can't afford to look after children as young as him.

-Too young is he to be held up into so much of responsibility.
+Too young is he to be held up into so much responsibility.

-I took out a note and handed it to him
+I took out a cash and handed it to him.